-Kawhi Leonard Aggravates Ankle Injury vs. Warriors in Game 1, Will Not Return
+Kawhi Leonard Aggravates Ankle Injury vs. Warriors in Game 1, Will Undergo MRI

-Kawhi Leonard Aggravates Ankle Injury vs. Warriors in Game 1, Will Not ReturnMay 14, 2017
+Kawhi Leonard Aggravates Ankle Injury vs. Warriors in Game 1, Will Undergo MRIMay 14, 2017

 The San Antonio Spurs announced star forward Kawhi Leonard won't return to Game 1 of the Western Conference Finals against the Golden State Warriors after suffering a sprained left ankle in Sunday's third quarter.